What Teeth Are Suitable for Veneers?

 Ideal Teeth for Veneers

 Veneers work right on healthy teeth that just need a little help looking their finest.
 They don’t fix everything, but they can do a lot.
+Here are the types of teeth that usually respond well to dental veneers treatment:- Discolored or stained teeth

 - When whitening doesn’t help, veneers can mask years of coffee, tea, or medication stains.